MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 Consider the following ideas for _user usage_ classifications you might explore.

-- **Frequent user:** Activity recorded in the last week, and in nine of the last twelve months.
+- **Frequent user:** Activity recorded in the last week, and in nine of the last 12 months.
 - **Active user:** Activity recorded in the past month.
 - **Occasional user:** Activity recorded in the last nine months, but without activity in the past one month.
 - **Inactive user:** No activity recorded in the last nine months.